Danbury Museum & Historical Society

 - Robert Young - President, Board of Trustees

-The Danbury Museum & Historical Society is YOUR hometown museum.
-Preserving, protecting, and educating Danbury’s friends, neighbors and visitors about the heritage and history of our community is our main focus!
+The Danbury Museum and Historical Society is YOUR hometown museum.
+Preserving, protecting, and educating Danbury's friends, neighbors, and visitors about the heritage and history of our community is our main focus!
 Situated in downtown Danbury, at the southern end of Main Street, the main museum campus is composed of five buildings.
-Huntington Hall is a modern exhibit building containing changing exhibit space, the museum offices, research library and gift shop.
-Huntington Hall is also a place for local groups to hold meetings, and is used by the museum to host a diverse series of lectures and programs that are free and open to the public.
+Huntington Hall is a modern exhibit building containing changing exhibit space, the museum offices, a research library, and a gift shop.
+Huntington Hall is also a place for local groups to hold meetings and is used by the museum to host a diverse series of lectures and programs that are free and open to the public.

-Since 1941 the museum has preserved Danbury’s heritage and historic properties as we continue our mission to increase historybased tourism, museum programming, and the expansion of local history curriculum in our public schools.
+Since 1941 the museum has preserved Danbury's heritage and historic properties as we continue our mission to increase history-based tourism, museum programming, and the expansion of the local history curriculum in our public schools.

-The museum continues to concentrate on highlighting Danbury’s local history and providing a rich diversity of programs focused on local historians, authors, artists, and local musicians who perform in the Marian Anderson Studio.
-The museum launched a renewed initiative to increase school programming for Danbury public school students inclusive of tours, on-site re-enactors and in-school programs which reached over 3,000 students (elementary through college-age) in the last year alone.
+The museum continues to concentrate on highlighting Danbury's local history and providing a rich diversity of programs focused on local historians, authors, artists, and local musicians who perform in the Marian Anderson Studio.
+The museum launched a renewed initiative to increase school programming for Danbury public school students inclusive of tours, on-site re-enactors, and in-school programs which reached over 3,000 students (elementary through college-age) in the last year alone.
 Research services are readily available for addressing local history and genealogy-related queries.
 In the past year, we are thrilled to have accommodated students, family historians, authors, and filmmakers from all over the globe.
-The extensive microfilm collection is accessible Tuesday-Saturday 10am-4pm.
+The extensive microfilm collection is accessible Tuesday through Saturday 10 am-4 pm.
 The Danbury Museum is in the process of integrating the museum catalog with the Danbury Library online catalog, in an effort to make searching and researching as easy as possible for library and museum archive patrons.